kakashidinho/metalangle/src/libANGLE/renderer/metal/DevSetup.md

  - Link you application against `MetalANGLE.framework`.
 ##### MGLKit
- - `MetalANGLE.framework` also contains MGLKit utilities classes such as `MGLContext`, `MGLLayer`, `MGLKView`, `MGLKViewController`, similar the Apple's provided GLKit classes such as `CAEAGLContext`, `CAEAGLLayer`, `GLKView`, `GLKViewController`.
+ - `MetalANGLE.framework` also contains MGLKit utilities classes such as `MGLContext`, `MGLLayer`, `MGLKView`, `MGLKViewController`, similar to Apple's provided GLKit classes such as `CAEAGLContext`, `CAEAGLLayer`, `GLKView`, `GLKViewController`.
 Please see the sample app making use of this MGLKit classes in `MGLKitSamples.xcodeproj`